zlinaf/zlinaf.github.io/_pages/about.md

 Student Recruitment
 ======
-I am looking for self-motivated PhD, Master and Undergraduate students.
-Please send me an email with your CV if you are interested in reconfigurable and heterogeneous computing architectures, systems, programming models and design flows.
+<span style="color: blue">I am looking for self-motivated PhD, Master and Undergraduate students.</span> Please send me an email with your CV if you are interested in reconfigurable and heterogeneous computing architectures, systems, programming models and design flows.